 Can you freeze these prawn toast?

 Absolutely, if you want to batch cook them ahead of time, then once the prawn toast has been fried and cooled, put them in suitable containers and you can freeze them for up to three months.
-When you want to eat them, make sure to defrost a few hours before cooking – then place them to reheat in the oven at around 180c for 10-12 minutes.
+When you want to eat them, make sure to defrost them a few hours before cooking – then place them to reheat in the oven at around 180c for 10-12 minutes.

 Super easy sesame prawn toast

-- 300 g prawns peeled and clean
+- 300 g prawns peeled and cleaned

 - 2 garlic cloves finely chopped